Troubleshooting

 1. Log in to the SEC as the 'sdc' user.

-2. Check for any errors in SEC docker container startup logs(/usr/local/CDO/data/<tenantDir>/event_streamer/logs/startup.log).
+2. Check for any errors in SEC docker container startup logs(/usr/local/Security Cloud Control/data/<tenantDir>/event_streamer/logs/startup.log).

 3. If so, run SEC cleanup command and try onboarding again.